"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 Rising Demand for Sustainable and Clean-Label Ingredients to Drive Market Growth

-High R&D and Production Costs Limit Market Growth
+High R&D and Production Costs Limits Market Growth

 A major wave of patent expirations on high-value biologics such as Humira, Herceptin, and Remicade has opened the door to biosimilar development, enabling cost-effective alternatives that maintain therapeutic equivalence.
 This enhanced access to biologic treatments compels manufacturers to scale up production of core biotech ingredients such as recombinant proteins and cell culture media to meet heightened demand.
-Monoclonal antibodies remain the dominant segment due to their broad application in oncology and autoimmune diseases.
+Monoclonal antibodies remain in high demand due to their broad application in oncology and autoimmune diseases.
 The urgency to control drug costs and burdened healthcare budgets reinforces the adoption of mAb biosimilars, boosting ingredient assumption.
-Moreover, advanced therapies including cell and gene therapies, CAR-T, and antibody-drug conjugates are gaining momentum, supported by favourable regulated pathways, breakthrough designations, and substantial R&D investments worldwide in the U.S., China, and Europe.
+Moreover, advanced therapies including cell and gene therapies, CAR-T, and antibody-drug conjugates are gaining momentum, supported by favourable regulated pathways, breakthrough designations and substantial R&D investments worldwide in the U.S., China, and Europe.

 Regulatory Complexity May Hurdle Market Expansion